schubergphilis/terraform-aws-mcaf-landing-zone/README.md

 The feature can be controlled via the `aws_security_hub` variable and is enabled by default.

+> [!NOTE]
-Note: by default `auto-enable default standards` has been turned off since the default standards are not updated regularly enough.
+> By default `auto-enable default standards` has been turned off since the default standards are not updated regularly enough.
 At time of writing only the `AWS Foundational Security Best Practices v1.0.0 standard` and the `CIS AWS Foundations Benchmark v1.2.0 standard` are enabled by [by default](https://docs.aws.amazon.com/securityhub/latest/userguide/securityhub-standards-enable-disable.html) while this module enables the following standards:
+>

-- `AWS Foundational Security Best Practices v1.0.0`
+> - `AWS Foundational Security Best Practices v1.0.0`
-- `CIS AWS Foundations Benchmark v1.4.0`
+> - `CIS AWS Foundations Benchmark v1.4.0`
-- `PCI DSS v3.2.1`
+> - `PCI DSS v3.2.1`
+>

-The enabling of the standards in all member account is controlled via [mcaf-account-baseline](https://github.com/schubergphilis/terraform-aws-mcaf-account-baseline).
+> The enabling of the standards in all member account is controlled via [mcaf-account-baseline](https://github.com/schubergphilis/terraform-aws-mcaf-account-baseline).

 ### AWS SSO